stelltec/aerlytix-website-v2/src/products/consulting-and-integrations.md

 ---
-title: 'Consulting & Integrations'
+title: "Consulting & Integrations"
-header: 'Nice Consulting & Integrations header'
+header: "Consultancy and Integrations"
-summary: "We have the experience, expertise and innovation to rapidly step in with flexible, high performance tools and minimal interruption, empowering our clients' decision-making process."
+summary: "Digital transformation is imperative for businesses looking to maintain a competitive edge.
+Software as the greatest enabler - you are the driver."
 ---

 <!-- Start marketing section -->